 • any other State aid, as long as those measures concern different identifiable eligible costs

 • any other State aid, in relation to the same eligible costs, partly or fully overlapping, only if such cumulation does not result in exceeding the highest aid intensity or aid amount applicable to this aid under GBER.

 At the point at which the GBER aid intensity thresholds are broken, the measure that breaks the threshold must be notified and repaid to the organisation or Government Department granting the aid.

 GBER Rules on cumulation are at Article 8.

-Documentation relating to grants, etc should normally state whether or not the aid is a state aid.
-However, where there is any doubt the TPCs should seek professional advice or contact BIS to determine whether they are in receipt of other state aids or have gone above the permitted state aid intensity.
+Documentation relating to grants, etc. should normally state whether or not the aid is a State aid.
+However, where there is any doubt the TPC should seek professional advice or contact BEIS to determine whether they are in receipt of other State aids or have exceeded the permitted aid intensity.

 Undertakings in difficulty can only receive a State aid under the restrictive conditions for rescue and restructuring aid.
 Any other form of State aid received is explicitly excluded, even when other companies that are not in difficulties can receive such aid.

 This means that to be eligible for any State aids a company must be trading and a going concern at the time it received the aid.